Top 10 TypeScript Mistakes Beginners Make and How to Avoid Them

 Explanation

-.
+TypeScript offers two main tools to define object shapes: type aliases and interface.
 While they overlap in functionality, they have subtle differences.
 Beginners often use them interchangeably without understanding their strengths—or use the wrong one for the task.

 Common confusions include: